No correlation between a team's height and results, says study

 There is no correlation between the average height of a team's players and its success, says a new report.

-A study by CIES Football Observatory found the average height of a player in 31 European top flights was 5ft 9.7in.
+A CIES Football Observatory study found the average height in 31 European top flights was just under 6ft (182.1cm).

-Manchester City and Everton were found to be the shortest teams on average in the Premier League, with West Brom and Huddersfield the tallest.
+Manchester City and Everton were the Premier League's shortest teams on average, with West Brom and Huddersfield the tallest.

 "The gaps observed rather reflect different approaches to the game," said the report's authors.